DanielMartensson/STM32-PLC/README.md

 This is a QT C++ software that you can connect to your STM32 PLC board via the USB and then you can send signals from OpenSourceLogger and recieve signals.
 OpenSourceLogger is a very easy to use logging and controlling software and it stores data at a SQL server.

+## GoobySoft
+This is a ImGui C++ project that do the same as OpenSourceLogger, but it's much better and have more features.
+The reason why I moved away from QT C++ to ImGui C++ is because it's much easier to write a GUI application in C++ by using ImGui instead of QT.
+With QT, you are stuck with object oriented programming.
+Everything is a class.
+But for ImGui, you can choose which type of lever you want to code, I prefer C-style C++ code with a small dose of object oriented programming (if needed).

+Consider that I will work on GoobySoft instead of OpenSourceLogger.

 ## Program
 The STM32 PLC has a lot of functions you can select by touching the LCD.